ExtremeAddons/extreme_pbr_docs/docs/updates_log.rst

 - **Optimized - Update Menu**

-    The Update menu, in the addon preferences, was very slow, as it examined files on the hard disk many times unnecessarily, now everything is stored in some variables that keep the json files in memory, this has speeded up the menu by about 400x times, which now it is much more fluid than before
+    The Update menu, in the addon preferences, was very slow, as it examined files on the hard disk many times unnecessarily, now everything is stored in some variables that keep the json files in memory, this has speeder up the menu by about 400x times, which now it is much more fluid than before

 - **Bug Fix - Remove Volume Installed**